jan-bogaerts/mark/src/generated/mdc_double_compress.md

 - Button states are stored in state for updating from event handlers.
 - Button states are initialized on load and event handlers are registered for changes in project-service and position-tracking service.
 - Event handlers are unregistered on unload.
-# MarkdownCode > components > body > editor
-The editor uses the monaco editor npm package to display markdown text.
-It retrieves text from the project service and applies theme, font, and font-size from the theme service.
-It reloads text when the project service triggers the 'content-changed' event.
-The monaco editor monitors events for change processing, editor focus and blur, cursor position and selection changes.
-It always occupies all available space.
 # MarkdownCode > services > result-cache service
 - This service manages cached results for transformers, storing and tracking results for text fragments.
 - The cache monitors changes in project and result fragments.